Manabu-GT/glsl-gradle-plugin/README.md

 Usage
 -----
 Put your shader code (xxx.glsl) into android's res/raw folder.
-After installing the plugin, all the shader code files under res/raw will be automatically removed from the generated APKs.
+After installing and applying the plugin, all the shader code files under res/raw will be automatically removed from the generated APKs.
 Within the code, you can access your shader codes through the auto-generated Glsl.java file.

 For example,